ImperialCollegeLondon/MSE404-MM/docs/labs/lab07/readme.md

         Ry/Bohr.
 1 Ry/Bohr is equivalent to 25.7 eV/Å, check this yourself!

     ???
 Note  "Understanding the units better"
         In this task, the $z$-component of the force acting on the $\mathrm{H}$ atom is 22.80 Ry/Bohr.
-In the linear approximation, this means drifting the $\mathrm{H}$ atom in the positive $z$-direction by 0.01 Bohr should lead to a reduction in total energy of about 0.28 Ry, or 3.81 eV.
+This means that moving the $\mathrm{H}$ atom along the positive $z$-direction by 0.01 Bohr reduces the total energy by about 0.28 Ry, or 3.81 eV.
 This is a large gain in energy.
-The band gap of common LED semiconductors, such as GaAs, is 1.42 eV.
 This is because the covalent bond is strong, and the size of compression is large.
-So pushing the H atom away from the C atom by any small amount will lead to large gain in energy.
+So pushing the H atom away from the C atom by any small amount will lead to a large gain in energy.

 !!!
 Note
     The `Total force` listed here is the square root of the sum of _all_ of the force components squared